malsf21/omun.ca/README.md

 # Branches and Versioning

 `master` is the latest stable development release of the website.
-Normally, `master` is live on the the offical domain, [omun.ca](http://omun.ca/), though right now it's being replaced by the `coming-soon` landing page.
+Normally, `master` is live on the the offical domain, [omun.ca](http://omun.ca/)

-`stable` is the most stable release of the website.
-It typically will be mirrored at the offical domain, [omun.ca](http://omun.ca/).
-Developers looking to make their own websites off of this project should clone a stable release.

 `coming-soon` is a landing page that's currently up at [omun.ca](https://omun.ca).
 When the conference gets closer, we switch to `stable`.